In women, too much testosterone can cause insulin resistance and abdominal weight gain.

 There’s a bi-directional relationship between high testosterone and insulin resistance.

-There are two parts to the solution: 1) reverse insulin resistance and 2) lower androgens, which, in turn, can improve insulin resistance.
+The solution has two parts: 1) reverse insulin resistance and 2) lower androgens, which, in turn, can improve insulin resistance.

-- To reverse insulin resistance, follow the recommendations in my updated blog post Reverse insulin resistance in 4 easy steps.
+- To reverse insulin resistance, follow the recommendations in my book Metabolism Repair for Women.

-- To lower androgens, identify and correct your type of PCOS so you can start to ovulate and make estradiol and progesterone (both have anti-androgen effects).
+- To lower androgens, identify and correct your type of PCOS so you can start to ovulate and make estradiol and progesterone.
 You can also consider cyclic progesterone therapy or other natural anti-androgen supplements.
-If you are already in menopause (and can, therefore, no longer ovulate), consider taking bioidentical estrogen and progesterone.
+Menopausal hormone therapy can also be helpful; just make sure it’s body-identical estrogen and progesterone.